The Kidney Stone Diet: Foods to Eat, Foods to Avoid

 - Are there specific beverages I should avoid?

-If you get recurrent calcium stones, your doctor may prescribe a thiazide diuretic or phosphate-containing preparation.
-If you get uric acid stones your doctor may prescribe allopurinol to lower uric acid levels in your body.
-If struvite stones are a problem, your doctor may put you on courses of low-dose antibiotics.
+If you experience recurrent calcium stones, your doctor may prescribe a thiazide diuretic or phosphate-containing preparation.
+If you get uric acid stones, your doctor may prescribe allopurinol to lower uric acid levels in your body.
+If struvite stones are a problem, your doctor may put you a course of low-dose antibiotics.
 If cysteine stones are a problem, your doctor will likely recommend intense hydration and possibly a medication to lower cysteine levels, if necessary.

 Kidney stones can occur in children as young as 5.
-The recent increase of kidney stones in the pediatric population in the United States is attributed to several factors including early introduction of a highly processed diet, sodas, and other sweetened beverages including sports drinks, which have also replaced water.
+The recent increase of kidney stones in the pediatric population in the U.S. is attributed to several factors, including early introduction of a highly processed diet, sodas, and other sweetened beverages including sports drinks, which have also replaced water for many people.

 See more helpful articles: